10Nates/microcookie/README.md

 ### What is MicroCookie?

-MicroCookie is a desert-bone-dry cookie management library designed to be so small you don't even notice it's there.
+MicroCookie is a desert-bone-dry cookie management package (just 622 bytes minimized!) designed to be so small you don't even notice it's there.
 It's also [100% compatible.](https://seedmanc.github.io/jscc/)

 <br>